 The Clear Start Foaming Wash from Dermalogica also has a citrus fragrance.

-Fragnance comes from orange peel extract which also serves to give you a feeling of freshness after using the product.
+Fragrance comes from orange peel extract which also serves to give you a feeling of freshness after using the product.

-Murad vs. Dermalogica Acne.
-Reviews, Pros, and Cons
+Murad vs. Dermalogica Acne: Reviews, Pros, and Cons

 Murad’s Outsmart acne clarifying treatment is a medicated gel serum that users say can clear breakouts in just one week.